Categories |

 Pulleys can either be Fixed (the pulley stays in place) or Moveable (the pulley moves with the load.

-Pulleys can also be used in combination to reduce the effort needed to move a load.
+Pulleys can also be combined to reduce the effort needed to move a load.

 Pulleys are used in engines to drive serpentine belts that power peripheral devices like air conditioning and power steering.

-Pulleys play important rolls in other machinery too.
+Pulleys play essential roles in other machinery too.
 For example, my bandsaw has a lower and upper pulley.
 The lower pulley is connected to a drive shaft powered by the motor.
 Instead of a belt, like in the engine above, the bandsaw pulleys drive the saw’s blade.

 My drill press is full of pulleys too.
 A combination of three sets of pulleys and two belts transfers power from the motor to the drill bit installed in the drive head.
 Why so many pulleys?
 Different pulley combinations dictate how fast the drill bit spins.
 This allows me to set the optimal speed for specific hole sizes and materials.